 Studying Medicine in Ireland Requires Incredible Leaving Certificate Results

 Barring a few notable exceptions, your typical medical school student in Ireland must have excellent Leaving Certificate results.
+The Leaving Certificate (or Leaving Cert) is the final exams that secondary school students in Ireland take.
+Leaving Cert subjects are available at two levels: Higher Level and Ordinary Level.

 There's also a foundation level for maths, but getting onto a medical degree would only be possible if you did Foundation Level Maths, so we'll ignore it here.
+English, Irish, and Maths are the three obligatory subjects for students.
+However, some students may be given an exemption for Irish.

-Students taking Higher Level subjects are given a grade from H1 to H8, while Ordinary Level subjects are given grades from O1 to O8.
+Students taking Higher Level subjects receive grades from H1 to H8, while those taking Ordinary Level subjects receive grades from O1 to O8.
+Here's roughly how the percentages equate to grades.

 Grades% Marks